ChristianKuehnel/llvm-iwg/Discourse_research.md

 posting automatic messages to notify folks of some event that occurred.

-* *New code reviews on Phabricator:*
+* *New code reviews on Phabricator:* see section of code reviews above
-  You can set up a custom [Herald](https://reviews.llvm.org/herald/) rule to get notified on the reviews you're interested in.

-* *Changes to an ongoing code review on Phabricator:*
+* *Changes to an ongoing code review on Phabricator:* see section of code reviews above
-  This is supported by Phabricator out of the box.
-Open the revision you're interested in and click on "Subscribe" in the box on the right.

 * *New commits to the GitHub repositories:*
+  See section of code reviews above.
-  You can subscribe to an Atom feed for any GitHub repo.
+  As an alternative you can subscribe to an Atom feed for any GitHub repo.
 For the LLVM main branch point your Atom reader to [github.com/llvm/llvm-project/commits/main.atom](https://github.com/llvm/llvm-project/commits/main.atom) or [github.com/llvm/llvm-project/commits/release/12.x.atom](https://github.com/llvm/llvm-project/commits/release/12.x.atom)